Posted by Sarah Whitman on Monday, February 27, 2017 - 09:00

 Create a second version.
 Initially, you may need to submit a text-based version of your resume, so create a second document that’s clean but devoid of design elements.
 Then, if you’re asked to submit your portfolio or you’re called in for an interview, provide a copy of the designed and branded version.

 Include keywords.
 Think in terms of SEO.
 It’s crucial to integrate exact keywords from the job listing into your resume to show that your experience is a good match with the job description.
-This is especially important if you’re submitting your resume electronically, because some companies use scanning software to flag resumes that do not contain terms from the listing.
+Some companies use scanning software to flag resumes that do not contain terms from the listing.

-Ultimately, the goal of the resume is to leave the employer wanting more: Wanting to see your portfolio.
+Ultimately, the goal of the resume is to leave the employer wanting more: Wanting to review your portfolio.
+Wanting to read your whole cover letter.
 Wanting to interview you.
 And, hopefully, wanting to hire you.
 With this in mind, give your graphic design resume the time and attention it needs to do its job so that you can land yours.

 Graphic designers are in strong demand.
 Search our available graphic design jobs now!